the-turing-way/the-turing-way/book/website/reproducible-research/ci/ci-github-actions.md

 #### 3. Step

-A **step** represents one effect of the automation.
-A step could be defined as a GitHub Action, or another unit, like printing something to the console.
+A **step** represents one individual task.
+A step could be either an action or another command unit, like running a Python script or printing something to the console.

 #### 4. Actions